tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

-The changing of the interface is therefore block-breaking.
-This change means that evidence is hashed differently, and so when evidence is included in a block (more on that process later), the hash of blocks changes as well.

-This means that this change would require a network upgrade/restart.
-Fortunately, we have one upcoming for Stargate, so it's no problem to include this work in the Tendermint Stargate release.
+The changing of the interface is backwards compatible as these methods are all present in the previous version of the interface.
+However, networks will need to upgrade to be able to process the new evidence as verification has changed.

 We have two concrete types of evidence that fulfil this interface